 This should be the obvious one.
 Data breaches are expensive.
 There are so many vectors impacted financially by a serious data breach that it can be difficult to list them all, but among them are: falling stock prices, investigative and forensic efforts, identity protection services for affected customers, PR initiatives and media, and legal consulting and fees (not to mention possible action.)
 Indirect financial costs include loss of customers, both current and potential, acute, reactionary cybersecurity remediation, and any outage time incurred during investigation/remediation.

 Even less serious attacks like ransomware can cost a company tens of thousands of dollars if they are not prepared to deal with it.
-While perhaps small compared to the multimillions lost by large scale data breaches, ransomware hits large and small companies equally and the financial impact can be considerable, not to mention embarrassing.
+While perhaps small compared to the multi millions lost by large scale data breaches, ransomware like WannaCry hits large and small companies equally and the financial impact can be considerable, not to mention embarrassing.

 The reputation issue extends beyond the company entity to the executives managing it.
 Lawsuits brought by shareholders against the private individuals running a company are not only possible, but commonplace in the wake of a major breach.
 Negligence regarding cyber security may cost a CIO or CTO her job, but it can cost a CEO her livelihood and career, if she, like the company, becomes associated with a widely reported data breach.
 The reason behind this is simple: customers don’t care about the inner divisions between management and IT, between business leaders and technologists.
 The buck stops with the CEO, and that is what customers, shareholders and journalists will expect.

 The causes of cyber security incidents may be technological in nature, but their effects are purely business effects, and as such the business is measured and judged by them.
-Because of this and the reasons mentioned above, it is crucial that business executives incorporate cyber risk into their business strategies and begin addressing it as the important, integrated business operation it is.
+Because of this and the reasons mentioned above, it is crucial that executives incorporate cyber risk into their business strategies, including even with external partners via vendor risk assessments, and begin addressing it as the important, integrated business operation it is.
 To accomplish this, an unprecedented level of visibility is required inside the data center and out.

 Inside, IT professionals need the visibility to know what is going on in their systems, to know what configurations are where, what systems are compliant, and which require remediation.
 Outside, executive management needs the visibility to understand the business’ cyber security posture without becoming technologists themselves.
+This is the essence of cyber resilience, mitigating risk.
 UpGuard provides a single pane to accomplish both of these goals.
 Our configuration monitoring and continuous testing ensure that systems are visible and inventoried, and that changes are monitored, logged and the appropriate people notified.
 Our search engine and easy to use interface mean no time wasted learning the tool and more time spent on protecting assets.
-UpGuard also provides CSTAR, the first all-encompassing security posture score and executive summary that visualizes an organization’s internal and external security into one number, similar to a credit score.
-Cyber risk is about establishing enough security to keep your business reasonably protected, while establishing enough visibility to head off major incidents and keep management and insurers informed on the state of IT.
-UpGuard does both and is free on up to 10 nodes.